 If there is no written agreement between the employee and the employer as to the method of calculating the regular rate of pay in advance of performing the work, the employee’s regular rate shall be calculated using the “weighted average” method described above in 1.8.3(A).

-1.9 “Time worked” means time during which an employee is performing labor or services for the benefit of an employer, including all time s/he is suffered or permitted to work, whether or not required to do so.
+1.9 “Time worked” means time during which an employee is performing labor or services for the benefit of an employer, including all time [they are][Deleted: ] suffered or permitted to work, whether or not required to do so.